stokilo/puppa/doc/api.md

     }
 }
 ```
   - `placeholder`<[object]> placeholders for test-config.json.testSuite element.
-Profile is defined in separate file because you can have multiple profiles activated on test runtime.
-To switch profile from command line you you use argument: `'--p=other-dev-profile'` (note lack of json extension).
+Profile is defined in a separate file because you can choose active profile on test runtime.
+To switch profile from command line you can use argument: `'--p=other-dev-profile'` (note lack of json extension).
 Think about profile as settings for each member of your team.
 Each developer has different machine settings like IP or credentials to
   access the system.
 Profile should be used to separate such data from common test configuration.
     - `<key><value>` map of all placeholders where key if placeholder name and value is value to use
   - `config` <[object]> object with configuration that will be passed to each test.
 Good place for credentials and test suite settings.